Portuguese-based creole languages: The Caribbean

-Papiamento, spoken on Aruba, Bonaire, and Curaçao, has some intelligibility with the Upper Guinea Creoles (Guinea-Bissau Creole, and especially with Cape Verdean Creole) but it is morpho-syntatically different.
+Papiamento, spoken on Aruba, Bonaire, and Curaçao, is closely related to the Upper Guinea Creoles: Guinea-Bissau Creole, and especially with Cape Verdean Creole.
 Papiamento has a Portuguese basis, but has undergone a large Spanish and considerable Dutch influence.
+In addition to the theory of an origin in Portuguese creole, few scholars have explained the Portuguese strata as originating in Judeo-Portuguese from the Netherlands, immigration from Dutch Brazil or the poorly attested Guene language.

+Guene or Gueni is the name used to refer to a Portuguese-based creole language or languages spoken in Curaçao and Bonaire by enslaved afro-curaçaoans and their descendants.
+By the time it was first studied in the 20th century, Guene was extinct.
+However, traditional songs in Guene have survived into the modern era, and were recorded by linguists and folklorists from the 1950s onwards.

 North America

-Traces of a Portuguese-based pidgin have also been detected among the enslaved population in New Netherland.
+Traces of a Portuguese-based pidgin have also been detected among the enslaved population in New Netherland and Manhattan.